Thedustbustr/Carpet-Extra-Extras/README.md

 ### emptyShulkerStackLimitAllContainers
 > [!NOTE]
-This overrides any other `emptyShulkerStack` rule.
+This overrides any other `emptyShulkerStackLimit` rule.

 Allows empty shulker boxes to stack to the set amount when being transferred by hoppers.
 This is intended to be used with `stackableShulkerBoxes`
 * Type: `String`